Descent-Guided Policy Gradient for Scalable Cooperative Multi-Agent Learning: Abstract

 \section{Abstract}

 Scaling cooperative multi-agent reinforcement learning (MARL) is fundamentally limited by cross-agent noise.
-When agents share a common reward, the actions of all $N$ agents jointly determine each agent's learning signal, so cross-agent noise grows with $N$.
-In the policy gradient setting, per-agent gradient estimate variance scales as $\Theta(N)$, yielding sample complexity $\mathcal{O}(N/\epsilon)$.
-We observe that many domains, including cloud computing, transportation, and power systems, have differentiable analytical models that prescribe efficient system states.
-In this work, we propose Descent-Guided Policy Gradient (DG-PG), a framework that utilizes these analytical models to provide each agent with a noise-free gradient signal, decoupling each agent's gradient from the actions of all others.
-We prove that DG-PG reduces gradient variance from $\Theta(N)$ to $\mathcal{O}(1)$, preserves the equilibria of the cooperative game, and achieves agent-independent sample complexity $\mathcal{O}(1/\epsilon)$.
-On a heterogeneous cloud scheduling task with up to 200 agents, DG-PG converges within 10 episodes at every tested scale, from $N{=}5$ to $N{=}200$, directly confirming the predicted scale-invariant complexity, while MAPPO and IPPO fail to converge under identical architectures.
+When agents share a common reward, each agent's learning signal is computed from a shared return that depends on all agents, so the stochasticity of the other agents enters the signal as cross-agent noise that grows with $N$.
+Fortunately, many engineering systems, such as cloud computing and power systems, have differentiable analytical models that prescribe efficient system states, providing a new reference beyond noisy shared returns.
+In this work, we propose Descent-Guided Policy Gradient (DG-PG), a framework that augments policy-gradient updates with a noise-free descent signal derived from differentiable analytical models.
+We prove that DG-PG reduces policy-gradient estimator variance from $\mathcal{O}(N)$ to $\mathcal{O}(1)$, preserves the equilibria of the cooperative game, and achieves agent-independent sample complexity $\widetilde{\mathcal{O}} (1/\epsilon)$.
+On a heterogeneous cloud resource scheduling task with up to 1500 agents, DG-PG converges within 20 episodes on average, while MAPPO and IPPO fail to converge under identical architectures.